Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

   -b BATCH_SIZE, --batch-size BATCH_SIZE
                         How many seeds to use for each image during validation.
 Default: 2 --prompt PROMPT       Number of prompt to use for testing.
-Default: 4.
-Max:
-                        4
-  --calibration-prompt CALIBRATION_PROMPT
+Default: 4 --calibration-prompt CALIBRATION_PROMPT
                         Number of prompt to use for calibration.
 Default: 2 --calibration-prompt-path CALIBRATION_PROMPT_PATH